JavaScriptJacksn/battleship-game-project-3/README.md

     - Fork or clone this repository
     - Create a new Heroku app
     - Set the buildpacks to Python and NodeJS in that order.
-    - Link the Heroku app to the repository
+    - Link the Heroku app to the repository by entering my credentials into my local workspace terminal
-      - I did this from my local terminal using git push heroku main as their was an issue with Heroku/Github linking at that time
+    - I then used git push heroku main to deploy my code
-    - Click 'Deploy'
+    - I used this method as their was an issue with Heroku/Github linking at that time
 ## Credits
 - Code Institue for the deployment terminal.